10 Healthy Aging Habits to Prevent Dementia and Muscle Loss

 The best place to get vitamins and nutrients is from eating whole foods.
 But, for those gaps in my nutrition, I rely on a few key supplements.
 These are the supplements I take every day and why:

 • Vitamin D - If we spend time in sunshine, we can make vitamin D with our skin, unless we have a lot of melanin.
 But as we age, our skin doesn’t produce vitamin D as easily and many of us are deficient.
 Vitamin D aids in calcium absorption, which is crucial for healthy bones and preventing osteopenia and osteoporosis.
 It also helps with mood.
-Our cells absorb vitamin D best when it’s combined with a healthy fat such as omega 3 and vitamin K2, as in our ‘Pause Nutrition Vitamin D K2.
+Our cells absorb vitamin D best when it’s combined with a healthy fat such as omega 3 and vitamin K2, as in our ‘Pause Nutrition Omega 3 + Vitamin D & K2.

 • Creatine - This is an amino acid that is naturally found in seafood and red meat.
 Creatine helps boost energy while we’re lifting weights, build muscle mass and strengthen our bones. when combined with weight training, so I take 5 grams of creatine monohydrate every day.